oauthstuff/draft-oauth-rar/main.md

 This specification allows a client to use both parameters together in an authorization request, and it defines how the `resource` parameter in the token request can be used to assign authorization details to a certain access token.

+If used together, the `locations` element within objects of the `authorization_details` parameter overrides the value of the `resources` parameter.
+In the absence of a `locations` element, the value of the `resources` parameter is applied to the object.
 ### Authorization Request

 If a client uses `authorization_details` with `locations` elements and the `resource` parameter in the same authorization request, the meaning is as follows: